Rock Lodge Club

-Rock Lodge Club is a naturist club located on 145 acre of privately owned land located in the Stockholm area of the Hardyston Township, New Jersey, which is situated on the New Jersey Highlands of North Jersey, about 40 mi from Manhattan, New York.
+Rock Lodge Club is a naturist club located on 145 acre of privately owned land in the Stockholm area of the Hardyston Township, New Jersey, which is situated on the New Jersey Highlands of North Jersey, about 40 mi from Manhattan, New York.
 Rock Lodge Club and Sky Farm, also based in New Jersey, were founded in 1932 as the first permanent nudist communities in the United States.
 Both clubs are active today.

 History

 This newspaper ad probably ran in the 1940s during World War II given its reference to saving gasoline and "rubber" tires, and touting Rock Lodge Club's proximity to New York City.
 In the ad, AGA stands for the American Gymnosophical Association, the group promoting social nudism at the time.

 The eponymous Rock Lodge Stone House was built as a model fireproof farm house by engineer A. L. A. Himmelwright in 1907, and presently used as a residence and overnight rental facility at Rock Lodge Club.

 In the late nineteenth century, A. L. A. Himmelwright, an engineer at the Roebling Construction Company, bought the land that today is used by Rock Lodge nudist club.
 Prior to this, the property in the New Jersey Highlands, was used for timber and agriculture.
 There is also evidence of iron prospecting, possibly connected to a Thomas Edison mine works located nearby.

 In 1904–1905, Himmelwright used oxen to dredge a swamp, and built a dam to create a lake fed by a stream located near the lake, as well as by 17 underwater springs.
 This main spring is mentioned in deeds and early leases as a water supply for surrounding neighbors as well as for Rock Lodge.

 In 1907, Himmelwright erected a "model fireproof farmhouse", now known as the Stone House, which features a poured concrete roof, stained glass, a basement with coal furnace, and a state-of-the-art (in its day) water supply system which pumped water from the spring to a holding tank on the third floor.
 In 2007, to celebrate the 100th anniversary of the Stone House, the original plans for the construction of the building were reproduced.